zj6882917/aakinshin.net/en/_posts/dotnet/datetime.md

 ### Source

 In the .NET Framework, the `DateTime` struct is represented by a `long` value called [Ticks](https://msdn.microsoft.com/library/system.datetime.ticks.aspx).
-1 tick equals to `100 ns`, ticks are counted starting from 12:00 AM January 1, year 1 A.D.
+One tick equals to `100 ns`, ticks are counted starting from 12:00 AM January 1, year 1 A.D.
 (Gregorian Calendar).

 In Windows, there is another structure for time called [FILETIME](https://msdn.microsoft.com/library/windows/desktop/ms724284.aspx).
 It also uses `100 ns`-ticks, but the starting point is January 1, 1601 (UTC).
 You can get current `FILETIME` via [GetSystemTimeAsFileTime](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724397.aspx).